NibiruChain/py-sdk/docs-md/msg/msg.md

     Attributes:
         bank: Methods for the Cosmos x/bank module.
-        dex: Methods for the Nibiru Chain x/dex module.
+        spot: Methods for the Nibiru Chain x/spot module.
         perp: Methods for the Nibiru Chain x/perp module
         staking: Methods for the Cosmos x/staking and x/distribution modules.